impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 				  $$
 				- We see that **the key approximation that leads to the orthogonality condition is the inverse-product-Hessian (IVHP)  $\nabla \ell(z)^T(k \Sigma)^{-1} \nabla \ell(z)$  which Maddock et. al consider infeasible to do with SGD.
 But this IVHP calculation is exactly what we do efficiently** using influence function in Appendix A (for the IF-OPT baseline); see Eq.
 10 in our manuscript; and improve upon using unrolled gradients in the main matter for OptiFluence!
 		- > For Q4, I think I understand your point via Figure 1, which partially addresses my concern for CIFAR-10.
 However, I would prefer to see this studied more concretely across additional datasets to better illustrate the impact of the IF initialization.
 			- We understand.
-To respond to your request we run more experiments on MNIST:
+To respond to your request we run more experiments on MNIST, our aggregated results follow:
 				- | Dataset | Method             | Result                    |
 				  |---------|---------------------|----------------------------|
 				  | MNIST   | preselect_unrolled | 0.99827 ± 0.00142         |